fkmke/stegadventure/README.md

 The game itself can be found in `resources/js/views/Game.vue`.

+The data send to the mySQL database can be analysed with the Jupyter Notebook `data_analysis.ipynb`.
+Most of this code is created by ChatGPT.

+### AI statement

+During the preparation of this work, I used ChatGPT to generate code or find bugs in my code while creating the experiment environment and the graphs for data analysis.
+ChatGPT never received any participant data.

+Additionally, I used Adobe Firefly to generate background images for the game to improve aesthetics.
+Other images used in the experiment, are either licensed to be able to used in this project, or have been drawn by myself.

+After using these services, I thoroughly reviewed and edited the content as needed, taking full responsibility for the final outcome.

 ### Prerequisites

 The installation commands are for Linux.
 Consider downloading [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install) if you use Windows.
 You can then type `wsl` in cmd to use it.